sozraheem/thesis_2025/ERP_analysis_code/patient_pipeline/notes/dataset_notes/session_conditions.md

 - sessions 3-27: 6D 350

 ## Patient 8
-Note: it seems that session 3 here was also a calibration session, since it has the same run structure as sessions 1 and 2.
+It seems that session 3 here was also a calibration session, since it has the same run structure as sessions 1 and 2.

 #### Conditions in online sessions (4-18):
 - sessions 4-10: 6D 250